Improper vs finitely additive distributions as limits of countably additive probabilities

-For a sequence $\{\pi_n\}$ of proper distribution on $\mathbb N$, it is known that there does not necessarily exist a q-vague limit, but if it exists, it is unique in the projective space of Radon measures, i.e. unique up to a scalar factor.
-At the opposite, we have seen that a FAP limit always exists but is not necessarily unique.
+For a sequence $\{\pi_n\}_n$ of proper distributions on $\mathbb N$, it is known that there does not necessarily exist a q-vague limit, but if it exists, it is unique up to a scalar factor, i.e. it is unique in the projective space of Radon measures.
+At the opposite, we have seen that a FAP limit point always exists but is not necessarily unique.

-We illustrate the non-uniqueness of FAP limits with an extreme case.
+We illustrate the non-uniqueness of FAP limit point with an extreme case.
 Consider the sequence of proper distributions $\pi_n = \delta_n$, where $\delta _n$ is the Dirac measure on $n$.
 This sequence has no q-vague limit since $\pi_n(k)=0$ for $n>k$.
-Moreover, for any subset $A$ of ${\mathbb N}$ so that $A$ and $A^c$ are both infinite: